45+ Indiana Religious Sites

 4401 Wheeling Ave, Muncie, IN

-The Lutheran Church of the Cross in Muncie’s Labyrinth is a gift to the community, a place where anyone can come to pray and meditate.
-It was completed in 2013 and is located adjacent to the church.
+The Lutheran Church of the Cross in Muncie’s Labyrinth is a gift to the community.
+It is a place where anyone can pray and meditate.
+The church was completed in 2013, and the Lutheran Church of the Cross is adjacent.

 Man in the Maze Labyrinth, Wabash